yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/README.md

 # Panzer-StopWatch-Clock-VB6

- A FOSS Stopwatch VB6 Widget for Reactos, XP, Win7, 8 and 10+.
+ A FOSS Stopwatch VB6 Widget for Windows Vista, 7, 8 and 10/11+.
+There will also be a version for Reactos and XP, watch this space for the link.
+Also tested and running well on Linux and Mac os/X using Wine.

 My current VB6/RC6 PSD program being worked upon now, in progress, you can download but the stopwatch code has not yet been implemented.
 New version always coming.
 I am working on pointer animation.
 This VB6 widget is based upon the Yahoo/Konfabulator widget of the same design.